hpc-unibe-ch/hpc-unibe-ch.github.io/docs/quick-start.md

 !!! attention "Scope"
     The loaded version of a software is only active in your current session.
 If you open a new shell you are again using the default version of the software.
 Therefore, it is crucial to load the required modules from within your job script.

+With the module environment you can also easily install, maintain and provide software packages in your workspaces and share with your collaborators.

-The [Scientific Computing](software/environment.md) section is dedicated to this topic.
+The [Software](software/environment.md) section is dedicated to this topic.
 More information can be found there.

 ## Hello World